Concert

-Nidaa Abou Mrad, conducting, kemanšē, medieval fiddle and violin
+Nidaa Abou Mrad, kemanšē, medieval fiddle & violin

 Tarik Beshir, singing and ‘ūd